r4plh/r4plh/README.md

-## Hi there 👋
+## Hi there

 My name is Aman Agrawal and I am a student at IIT Roorkee.
 I am into the field of Machine Learning , Deep Learning and AI , likes mathematics.
 I have built projects in this domain and also pocess relavent industry experience in DL/ML/AI.
-I also do technical blog writing on machine learning and deep learning concepts on medium (profile pinned below to reach out there).
+I also do technical blog writing on machine learning and deep learning concepts on medium

 Work Experience: